TaeJoongYoon/FlickrSearch/README.md

 # Rx Simple Flickr
-This project is about iOS with RxSwift, ReactorKit.
+This project is about iOS with RxSwift, [ReactorKit](https://github.com/ReactorKit/ReactorKit).

-All code is what I studied and Using API [Flickr](www.flickr.com)
+A simple application which provides a [Flickr](www.flickr.com) Photo search

 <br>